jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

   --region=us-central1
 ```

-can take up to 5 mins
+Can take up to 5 mins

 Then create a new namespace called airflow within a Kubernetes cluster.